Brazil Mato Grosso do Sul

 In this region a common aquatic plant is the Large Leaved Sword Plant (Echinodorus macrophyllus).
 We found some plants around 80-90 cm long.
 In my experince this is not so common in this species.

-A pair of Two Spotted Pike Cichlids (Crenicichla lepidota) and South American Water Lily (Nymphaea gardneriana).
+A pair of Two Spotted Pike Cichlids Saxatilia lepidota (Formerly Crenicichla lepidota) and South American Water Lily (Nymphaea gardneriana).

 The under jaw of the South American tapir (Tapirus terrestris) also known as the Lowland tapir.